Communities Directorates: History

 The Governance and Communities Directorates were created by a December 2010 re-organisation, with Paul Gray appointed as the Director-General.
 In June 2014, Sarah Davidson was appointed as Director-General, with the group of Directorates now simply referred to as "Communities".

 Ministers

 There is no direct relationship between Ministers and the Directorates.
-However, in general, the activities of the Directorates include those under the purview of the Cabinet Secretary for Social Justice, Housing and Local Government, Shona Robison MSP.
-She is assisted in this work by the Minister for Equalities and Older People and the Minister for Social Security and Local Government.
+However, in general, the activities of the Directorates include those under the purview of the Cabinet Secretary for Social Justice, Shirley-Anne Somerville MSP.
+She is assisted in this work by the Minister for Equalities, Migration and Refugees, the Minister for Local Government Empowerment and Planning and the Minister for Housing.